 Judaism, Christianity & Islam

 These religions have traditionally forbidden sodomy, believing and teaching that such behaviours are sinful.
 Today some religions are accepting of homosexuality and are inclusive.
-For example, such as Reform Judaism, United Church of Christ and the Metropolitan Community Church.
+For example, such as Reform Judaism, the United Church of Christ and the Metropolitan Community Church.

-Reform Judaism incorporates lesbian and gay rabbis and same sex marriage ceremonies.
-While Reconstructionist Judaism and Conservative Judaism in the US allows lesbian and gay rabbis and same sex unions.
+Reform Judaism incorporates lesbian and gay rabbis and same-sex marriage ceremonies.
+While Reconstructionist Judaism and Conservative Judaism in the US allows lesbian and gay rabbis and same-sex unions.

 The Islamic religion disapproves of homosexuality.
 Islam views same-sex desires as an unnatural temptation.
 Islamic teachings generally condemn any participation in same-sex acts.

 All teachings regarding homosexuality are less clear than among the Abrahamic traditions, and religious authorities voice diverse opinions.

 Hinduism has taken various positions, ranging from positive to neutral or antagonistic.
 One of the four canonical sacred texts of Hinduism says ‘perversity/diversity is what nature is all about, or, what seems unnatural is also natural’.
 A “third gender” has been acknowledged within Hinduism since Vedic times.

 Several Hindu texts, such as Manu Smriti and Sushruta Samhita, assert that some people are born with either mixed male and female genitalia as a matter of natural biology.
 However, Hindu texts like the Manusmirti do treat homosexuality as a sin that is legally punishable.
 Each Hindu denomination has developed distinct rules regarding sexuality.